-Each child will be seated in his/her mother's lap, in a partially lit, quiet room, facing a computer monitor approximately 50 cm away2.
+Each child will be seated either on a chair or on his/her mother's lap, in a partially lit, quiet room, facing a computer monitor approximately 50 cm away.
 The Enobio cap containing 8 electrodes will be placed over the child's head and a reference electrode will be clipped to the mastoid region of the Enobio cap.
 The Enobio was customized for the purpose of this study to (a) fit the cranial dimensions of a two year old child and (b) integrate wireless headphones into the cap.

-The Enobio cap will contain dry EEG placed at sites Fz, Cz, Pz, T3, T4, T5 and T6 according to the international 10-20 system of electrode placement 4(Fig. 2).
+The Enobio cap will contain dry EEG placed at sites Fz, Cz, Pz, T3, T4, T5 and T6 according to the international 10-20 system of electrode placement (Figure 2).
 Eye movements and blinks will be monitored by the Fp2 electrooculogram electrode also integrated into the Enobio cap.

 The child will be asked to watch a series of cartoon video clips on the computer screen.
 The cartoons will have their audio clips removed and instead of the cartoon's audio, the experimental auditory stimuli will be presented to the child via the wireless earphones.
 The presentation of these stimuli, and the recording, digitization and processing of the EEG data will be carried out automatically with the Enobio software.
+If the child prefers not to watch the video, a colouring book and crayons will be provided.
+Care will be taken to ensure noise levels are kept to a minimum in the room and the child/mother will be encouraged to not speak loudly.
+Electrical sources of sounds, like ceiling fans, will be switched off.